coyite/coyite/README.md

 <p style="text-align: center;"><strong>aka Newt &nbsp;𖦹&nbsp; Twenty-Three  &nbsp;𖦹&nbsp;  Any Pronouns</strong></p>

 <p>Please don't be scared to interact!
-I'm always open for a chat, would love to meet new people and make friends who are around my age!
-I try my best not to be socially incompetent but sometimes I fail sorry </p></3</p>
+I'm a bit shy and can be awkward, but I'm always open for a chat.
+I would love to meet new people and make friends who are around my age! ♡</p>
 <p>Currently focusing on ArtFight!</p>

 <br>